 - Complete surgical excision: The most effective treatment for is a a complete epidermal cyst removal.
 Your doctor will remove the entire cyst with an intact cyst capsule.
 This is done through minor surgery in which you need to return to have stitches removed.

 Looking for cyst removal procedures in Singapore?
 Book a TeleConsultation with MOH accredited dermatologist, Dr. Teo Wan Lin, to have your condition addressed.
-Click on bottom left button to contact us or simply click here to book an appointment now.Tags: Acne, Cysts
+Click on bottom left button to contact us or simply click here to book an appointment now.Tags: ~All Topics, Acne, Cysts